Red Rock Loop Scenic Drive: Best Stops & Views in Sedona

 The Bunkhouse Trail is the paved circular trail you can view from the visitor center.
 Several other trails intersect with this main trail.
 We walked the loop right to left, so the first trail we came to was the Smoke Trail that eventually leads to the Sentinel Trail along Oak Creek.

 The State Park is a nature preserve and as such visitors are not allowed to wade or swim in Oak Creek.
 You can however hike along side it, listen to the sounds of the water and take in the views.
-If you want to swim or wade in the water go to the Crescent Moon Picnic Site up the road.

 The Sentinel Trail leads to the Kisva Trail.
 If you turn left at the fork the trail will lead you to the East Gate Trail and the Kingfisher Bridge.